-Further guidance on supporting the alleged perpetrator is found in paragraph 289 of Keeping Children Safe in Education 2020.
+Further guidance on supporting the alleged perpetrator is found in paragraphs 440-463 of Keeping Children Safe in Education 2021 and in the College Policy Sexual Violence and Sexual Harassment between Children.

-20.0 CARE LISTS AND COUNSELLING SERVICES
+20 CARE LISTS AND COUNSELLING SERVICES

-- 20.1.
-There is a difference between safeguarding children who have suffered or are like to suffer significant harm and those who may, for whatever reason, be in need of additional support (listening services and early help).
-The former are reported to Children's Social Care immediately whereas the latter are can be helped in a variety of ways. - 20.2.
-Pupil concerns will be dealt with in a friendly and supportive manner so that each pupil will develop the understanding that staff can be trusted to help in any situation.
-St Dunstan's Education Foundation provides a secure environment for the pupils to talk to or consult with adults who can give help if and when it is required, or who will arrange appropriate assistance for the child using external, professional agencies. - 20.3.
-Staff are trained to recognise variations in pupil behaviour that may indicate emotional or physical concerns and guidance and support is given to pupils who may be experiencing difficulties of a sensitive nature either within school or at home, by developing appropriate and effective strategies. - 20.4.
-The pastoral teams in the Junior School and the Senior School provide pastoral support for pupils and additional, confidential support is provided by the College's counselling service and Chaplaincy.
-In some cases further interventions may be necessary and these can lead to inter-agency assessment using local processes which will be overseen by the DSL
+- 20.1 There is a difference between safeguarding children who have suffered or are like to suffer significant harm and those who may, for whatever reason, be in need of additional support (listening services and early help).
+The former are reported to Children's Social Care immediately whereas the latter can be helped in a variety of ways. - 20.2 Pupil concerns will be dealt with in a friendly and supportive manner so that each pupil will develop the understanding that staff can be trusted to help in any situation.
+St Dunstan's Education Foundation provides a secure environment for the pupils to talk to or consult with adults who can give help if and when it is required, or who will arrange appropriate assistance for the child using external, professional agencies. - 20.3 Staff are trained to recognise variations in pupil behaviour that may indicate emotional or physical concerns and guidance and support is given to pupils who may be experiencing difficulties of a sensitive nature either within school or at home, by developing appropriate and effective strategies. - 20.4 The pastoral teams in the Junior School and the Senior School provide pastoral support for pupils and additional, confidential support is provided by the College's counselling service and Chaplaincy.
+In some cases further interventions may be necessary and these can lead to inter-agency assessment using local processes which will be overseen by the DSL - 20.5 A College care list is produced and regularly updated to allow all staff to be aware of pupils who may need additional pastoral support. - A care list, categorised into three different levels will be maintained. - The list is updated on a weekly basis in regular meetings between the Head of Section and Deputy Head (Pastoral) and on a fortnightly basis between the Deputy Head (Pastoral) and the school's counsellors, College Nurse and Chaplain. - The list is reviewed on a half-termly basis by the Individual Pupil Needs committee, alongside a review of other information, such as SEND, EAL, medical, academic or pastoral concerns. - The list contains brief information on area of need, level of need and lead professional.
+Further details should be kept on MyConcern.

-- 20.5.
-A College care list is produced and regularly updated to allow all staff to be aware of pupils who may need additional pastoral support. - A care list, categorised into three different levels will be maintained. - The list is updated on a weekly basis in regular meetings between the Head of Section and Deputy Head (Pastoral) and on a half-termly basis between the Deputy Head (Pastoral) and the school's counsellors, College Nurse and Chaplain. - The list is reviewed on a half-termly basis by the Individual Pupil Needs committee, alongside a review of other information, such as SEND, EAL, medical, academic or pastoral concerns. - The list will not contain any information other than care level i.e. "whom to contact" should any concerns arise. - Confidentially is crucial.
+• Confidentially is crucial.
 No member of staff should ever divulge names on the care list to any parent or to any pupil.